 This delicious Meyer lemon cake highlights the luscious flavor of the amazing Berries grown here in the Pacific Northwest.
-The perfume from the Meyer Lemons compliments the floral notes of the Raft Hibiscus Lavender Syrup, making it the perfect ode to Spring.
+The perfume from the Meyer Lemons complements the floral notes of the Raft Hibiscus Lavender Syrup, making it the perfect ode to Spring.
 Plus, we’ve got the perfect West Coast Cocktail to pair with it.

 Prepare an 8” round cake pan by greasing the bottom and sides with butter and lining the bottom with a circle of parchment, dust the sides with flour, tap out excess.